rhaworth211/PowershellHelpers/Python/StorageAccountBlobHelper/readme.md

 # StorageAccountBlobHelper

-A lightweight Python module to simplify working with Azure Blob Storage using Managed Identity or Default Azure Credentials.
+A lightweight Python module to simplify working with Azure Blob Storage using User Assigned Managed Identity or Default Azure Credentials.

 ## Features